 The Reduction Without Projects Scenario 1b had approximately 4,300 AFY of freshwater flowing out of the UAS to the Pacific Ocean and 760 AFY of seawater intrusion into the LAS during the sustaining period.
 Compared to the Reduction Without Projects Scenario 1a, the Reduction Without Projects Scenario 1b had 2,100 AFY more freshwater leaving the UAS and 800 AFY less seawater intrusion in the LAS during the sustaining period (Figure 2-63).
 The reduced seawater intrusion and increased freshwater outflow are the result of higher simulated groundwater levels during the sustaining period than in the Reduction Without Projects Scenario 1a.
-The groundwater elevations in the Reduction Without Projects Scenario 1b rise faster in response to the wetter than average precipitation pattern that occurs at the beginning of the model period (model years 2020- 2024) and remain higher during the sustaining period (model years 2040-2069) than they do in the Reduction Without Projects Scenario 1a.
-The differences in seawater intrusion and water levels between the Reduction Without Projects Scenarios 1a and 1b show that the model is more sensitive to actual precipitation patterns than it is to the predicted relative changes in climate between 2030 and 2070.
+The groundwater elevations in the Reduction Without Projects Scenario 1b rise faster in response to the wetter than average precipitation pattern that occurs at the beginning of the model period (model years 2020-2024) and remain higher during the sustaining period (model years 2040-2069) than they do in the Reduction Without Projects Scenario 1a.
+The differences in seawater intrusion and water levels between the Reduction Without Projects Scenario 1a and 1b show that the model is more sensitive to actual precipitation patterns than it is to the predicted relative changes in climate between 2030 and 2070.
+The actual climate and precipitation patterns than it is to the predicted relative changes in climate between 2030 and 2070.
+The actual climate and precipitation patterns than it is to the predicted relative changes in climate between 2030 and 2070.
 The actual climate and precipitation patterns over the next 5 years should be used to revise the model simulations and refine the estimated potential for net seawater intrusion during the sustaining period.